tbielek/aws-mwaa-terraform/README.md

 Make sure to keep the terraform state files safe, as they contain your access keys to the S3 bucket.

-## Dag sync
+## DAG sync via GitHub Actions

-To use GitHub actions to sync the dags folder to S3, set up secrets via `Settings -> Secrets` and add the below variables, which you can read from the `terraform output`:
+To use GitHub actions to sync the `dags` folder to S3, we can use the workflow in `.github/workflows/sync.yml`.
+To allow access, set up secrets via `Settings -> Secrets` and add the below variables, which you can read from the `terraform output`:

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`